blocknetdx/documentation/docs/service-nodes/setup.md

 		This Collateral Wallet Setup guide assumes
 		your collateral wallet has been set up according to the [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux),
-		and the aliases for `stcli`, `stdaemon` and `stunlock` have also been created according to that
+		and the aliases for `blocknet-cli`, `stdaemon` and `stunlock` have also been created according to that
 		guide.
-If your collateral wallet is instead a GUI/Qt Blocknet wallet on a different computer, the wallet commands given in this guide in the form,`stcli wallet-command` can instead be issued in your GUI/Qt wallet under *Tools->Debug
+If your collateral wallet is instead a GUI/Qt Blocknet wallet on a different computer, the wallet commands given in this guide in the form,`blocknet-cli wallet-command` can instead be issued in your GUI/Qt wallet under *Tools->Debug
 		Console*.
 For example, a *Staking Wallet*
-		command given in this guide as `stcli getnewaddress snode01` can be issued in a GUI/Qt wallet under *Tools->Debug Console* as simply `getnewaddress snode01`.
+		command given in this guide as `blocknet-cli getnewaddress snode01` can be issued in a GUI/Qt wallet under *Tools->Debug Console* as simply `getnewaddress snode01`.